codywirthses/umap-backend/README.md

 ## Permission Levels

 The application supports the following permission levels:
-- `basic`: Regular user access
+- `research`: Regular user access
 - `premium`: Premium features access
 - `admin`: Administrative access

-By default, all new users are assigned the `basic` permission level.
+By default, all new users are assigned the `research` permission level.

 ## Security Notes